 Laurel Hubbard Competes as First Openly-Transgender Olympian

-Despite what may seem like a deluge of bad news for the sport, weightlifting drew international attention early in the summer for taking a progressive step towards gender parity in sports.
+Despite what may seem like a deluge of bad news, weightlifting drew international attention early in the summer for taking a progressive step towards gender parity in sports.
 When New Zealand athlete Laurel Hubbard was selected to compete on behalf of her home country, she became the first openly transgender athlete to perform at the Olympic Games in an individual event.

 Before her appearance in the Women’s +87-kilogram session, Hubbard was ranked seventh internationally by the International Weightlifting Federation (IWF).
 She failed to register a total in Tokyo after missing all three of her snatch attempts.